Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/10-occlusion-handling-melting-walls.md

 Add the *OcclusionHandling* script to the miniature model gameobject.
 Select 'Melting Walls' as 'Occlusion Handling Strategy' in the miniature model inspector.

 **Configuration**
 The configuration is stored in an *OcclusionHandlingConfig* asset.
 Select an existing *OcclusionHandlingConfig* file or create a new one using the create menu.
-Therefore, right-click anywhere on the project window and select `Create -> WIM -> Feature Configureation -> Occlusion Handling`.
+To do that, right-click anywhere on the project window and select `Create -> WIM -> Feature Configuration -> Occlusion Handling`.
 Settings to configure:

 - *Melt Radius*: Radius around the player's arm in which the miniature model is hidden.
 - *Melt Height*: Distance parallel to the player's arm in which the miniature model is hidden.